VR Game Skylight (2017)

 Client: E McNeill

-In regards to modeling I was on a tight poly-budget as performance is always an issue with VR projects on a mobile platform.
+The second main task was the creation of the starship fleet of the game which consisted of 12 ships of different sizes and detail levels.
+In regards to modeling I was on a tight poly-budget as performance is always an issue with VR projects, especially on mobile platforms.
 So I went for a modular approach where I literally stuck a bunch of primitives onto simple low-poly base-shapes.
 This is a bit unusual as you normally want closed, water-tight meshes when it comes to game-engines.
 But as no real-time lighting and shading was needed open meshes were not an issue.
-At the end of the day this modular approach not only saved me a ton of polygons but also a lot of time as later changes and optimizations could be applied fairly easily.